Adopted South Korean Daughter Of US Army Colonel Ordered To Leave US After College

 However, the lawyer was wrong.
 That law only applies to native-born American citizens.
 Foreign-born children must be adopted by age 16 in order to retain the rights of citizenship of their adoptive American parents.
 Essentially, even though Hyebin had a birth certificate issued by the state of Kansas following her adoption there, the court was now saying that birth certificate was actually null and void.

-Hyebin is not a United States citizen, the judge ruled, and therefore must return to South Korea upon completion of her college education.
-Hyebin is currently a senior studying biochemistry at Kansas University.
+Hyebin is not a U.S. citizen, the judge ruled, and therefore must return to South Korea upon completion of her college education.
+Hyebin is currently a senior studying biochemistry at the University of Kansas.

 When he ruled against the family, U.S. District Judge Daniel Crabtree said that the law is not ambiguous and he interpreted it according to its meaning.